Collective quantum phase slips in multiple nanowire junctions: Introduction

-In this paper, we propose to use multiple nanowire junctions to enhance the quantum phase slips in a phase-slip flux qubit.
-This is particularly important when a single junction exhibits only weak phase slips, because such multiple junctions can collectively give rise to a required large phase-slip rate to demonstrate appreciable quantum phase slips.
-In this phase-slip qubit, each superconducting island separated by two adjoining phase-slip junctions is also biased by a gate voltage, so as to achieve a tunable phase-slip rate.
+In this paper, we investigate the effects of symmetric and asymmetric setups on collective quantum phase slips in multi-junction phase-slip flux qubits.
+In contrast to a single junction exhibiting only weak phase slips, multiple junctions are particularly important because they can collectively give rise to a large phase-slip rate demonstrating appreciable quantum phase slips.
+In such a phase-slip qubit, each superconducting island separated by two adjoining phase-slip junctions is biased by a gate voltage, so as to achieve a tunable phase-slip rate.
 Moreover, we propose to couple two multi-junction phase-slip flux qubits via the mutual inductance between them.
-These two inductively coupled phase-slip flux qubits are dual to two charge qubits coupled via a mutual capacitance.
-Our proposed multi-junction setup has distinct advantages over a single phase-slip junction, because it can achieve a large effective phase-slip rate to demonstrate appreciable phase slips and make more materials (including those with weak phase slips) usable in designing superconducting quantum circuits.
+These inductively coupled phase-slip flux qubit pair are dual to a charge qubit pair coupled via a mutual capacitance.
+Our proposed multi-junction device has distinct advantages over a single phase-slip junction or a charge quantum interference device based on two phase-slip junctions.
+This is because various symmetry configurations can give rise to drastically distinct results and may potentially be used for example to achieve a large effective phase-slip rate.
+This can widen the range of materials usable for superconducting quantum circuits.